Writing Short Stories

 Right from the off, Cynan sets a writing exercise that helps you to produce a ‘base text’ – and then, week by week, shows you how to work deeper and deeper into your material to transform it into a polished story.
 By the end of the course you should have written a complete short story of up to 3,000 words, which you can choose to share with your fellow students.
 You’ll also have the chance to sign up for a written report on your story from one of our team of expert editors.

 Every week Cynan will also set writing tasks to help you practise the techniques you’re learning – often bringing them to bear directly on your story-in-progress.
-All students on this course get a short piece of written feedback on one writing task from one of our team of editors at some stage of the course.
+As well as the videos, materials and exercises set by Cynan, all students will receive a short piece of written feedback on one writing task from one of our team of editors at some stage of the course.

 Join this course to go on a complete writing journey – discovering the wonders of the short story form, finding out about some of the great stories in our literature, and learning how to write and shape your own stories to the best of your ability.
 Cynan’s teaching materials are practical and empowering; the teaching videos feature demonstrations of the points he’s making – and the resources include some pieces of his own writing-in-progress, generated through the writing exercises and techniques he uses in the videos and presented as case studies.